Ishbia hopes no punishment from NBA for Nuggets' Jokic

 Ishbia feels the same way.

-From his Twitter account Monday, Ishbia praised his team's performance and urged no further disciplinary action for the Nuggets two-time NBA MVP.
+On his Twitter account Monday, Ishbia praised his team's performance and urged no further disciplinary action for the Nuggets' two-time NBA MVP.

 “Great win for the Suns last night in an amazing series so far!”
 Ishbia posted.
 “That should be and is the only story.
 Suspending or fining anyone over last nights incident would not be right.
 I have alot of respect for Jokic and don’t want to see anything like that.
 Excited for game 5!
 Go Suns!”

 A fine from the league could be in line for Jokic.
 Or no punishment at all.
-But a suspension isn't out of the realm of possibility, either, with the second-round series moving back to Denver for Game 5 on Tuesday night tied at 2-2 after both teams won at home.
+But a suspension isn't out of the realm of possibility, either.
+The second-round series is moving back to Denver for Game 5 on Tuesday night tied at 2-2 after both teams won at home.

-Nuggets coach Michael Malone is scheduled to address the media on Monday afternoon.
+Nuggets coach Michael Malone said Monday that he hasn't heard from the league.

+“I don’t deal with the NBA in those matters.
+That’s something that a front office would be dealing with,” Malone said.
+“I’m worried about trying to help our guys out to find a way to come home and win Game 5 to take this lead again.”

 The mini-fracas began when Suns guard Josh Okogie crashed into the seats while trying to save a loose ball.
 He landed in a group of fans on the baseline that included Ishbia, who held on to the basketball.